-- Theme Development Workshop "Future Mobility Value of Data & Trust in Al" - Theme Development Workshop "AI for Future Healthcare"
+- Theme Development Workshop "AI in the Public Sector" - Theme Development Workshop "Future Mobility Value of Data & Trust in Al" - Theme Development Workshop "AI for Future Healthcare"

 In this roadmap document, we specifically point out concerns, problems and/or bottlenecks that need attention and answers for Trustworthy AI to become reality, as well as some first ideas on how to address them.
 Accordingly, these topics should be reflected in the TAILOR roadmap for guiding research and development towards providing solutions.